100 Notable alumni of

 -

-Dirk Arthur Kempthorne is an American politician who served as the 49th United States Secretary of the Interior from 2006 to 2009 under President George W. Bush.
-A member of the Republican Party, he previously served as a United States Senator from Idaho from 1993 to 1999 and the 30th governor of Idaho from 1999 to 2006.
+Dirk Arthur Kempthorne is an American politician who served as the 49th U.S. secretary of the interior from 2006 to 2009 under President George W. Bush.
+A member of the Republican Party, he previously served as a United States senator from Idaho from 1993 to 1999 and the 30th governor of Idaho from 1999 to 2006.

 -